histrio/py-couchdb/README.rst

 Modern pure python CouchDB Client.

-Currently there are several libraries in python to connect to couchdb. **Why one more?** It's very simple.
+Currently there are several libraries in python to connect to couchdb. **Why one more?**
+It's very simple.

 All seems not be maintained, all libraries used standard Python libraries for http requests, and are not compatible with python3.

+NOTE: In connection with my having moved on to other domains, py-couchdb is in search of a new maintainer.
+If you're interested, please get in touch; direct email niwi@niwi.be is probably best.

 Advantages of py-couchdb
 ^^^^^^^^^^^^^^^^^^^^^^^^